 Pathfinder is a Deferred Caution and Deferred Charge scheme run by Devon and Cornwall Police.
-Our aim is to reduce harm and reoffending.
+The aim is to reduce harm and reoffending.

 · It started in June 2017 as a deferred caution scheme.